 - Laboratory and pathology services

 If the petitioner’s child needs Medicaid coverage, he or she will receive Medicaid services in Florida through the Child Health Check-up Program.
 How much is Medicaid’s coverage for these services?
-Free-of-charge check-up services include: regularly-scheduled health checkups, immunizations, dental health screenings and more.
+Free-of-charge check-up services include regularly-scheduled health checkups, immunizations, dental health screenings and more.
 Explore Medicaid coverage and costs by downloading our detailed guide.

 Are you unsure of what is not covered by Medicaid?
 If a beneficiary is enrolled in Medicaid coverage in Florida, it does not mean that all of his or her healthcare needs are automatically taken care of.
 Medicaid services that are not covered are at the state health department’s discretion.
 In this case, it is the Florida Department of Children and Families that weighs in on FL Medicaid coverage.

 As it applies to Florida, certain Medicaid services require the signing and approval of a medical waiver.
-What are the Medicaid cost estimates for waiver-related services?
-Medicaid coverage will come into effect as a reimbursement for the following medical conditions and programs: adult cystic fibrosis, familial dysautonomia, iBudget, long-term care, Medicaid model, Project AIDS Care and traumatic brain injuries and spinal cord injuries.
-Each of these subjects allows the coverage of several related services, so long as you employ the proper medical assistance waiver prior to receiving a treatment or a procedure.
+Medicaid coverage will come into effect as a reimbursement for the following medical conditions and programs: adult cystic fibrosis, familial dysautonomia, long-term care, Medicaid model, Project AIDS Care and traumatic brain injuries and spinal cord injuries.
+Each of these subjects allows the coverage of several related services, so long as you employ the proper medical assistance waiver prior to receiving treatment or a procedure.

-Medicaid/Medicare Buy-In Program – This savings program can assist Medicaid/Medicare-eligible beneficiaries with limited incomes pay for medical expenses related to premiums, co-pays and deductibles.
+- Medicaid/Medicare Buy-In Program – This savings program can assist Medicaid/Medicare-eligible beneficiaries with limited incomes to pay for medical expenses related to premiums, co-pays, and deductibles.
 There are options for both individuals as well as couples, depending on your income.
 You must fill out the designated application in order to utilize this buy-in program.